Chia-Network/chia-blockchain/README.md

 information on this project.

 ## Installing
 This is the GUI for chia-blockchain.
-It is build into distribution packages in the chia-blockchain repository.
+It is built into distribution packages in the chia-blockchain repository.

 Install instructions are available in the [INSTALL](https://github.com/Chia-Network/chia-blockchain/wiki/INSTALL)